 If you want to start using antioxidants, keep in mind that, in many cases, the ideal time to incorporate them is in your morning routine, since this way you prevent the damage caused by ultraviolet radiation to the skin (but always as a complement to sunscreen, they are never an alternative to it).
 In addition, there are many antioxidants that act synergistically, mutually enhancing their effects, so that a correct combination of antioxidants is a great way to prevent premature aging of the skin.

-Although there are countless antioxidant formulas, some of my favorites are the NIOD Superoxide Dismutase Saccharide Mist (SDSM2), available on DECIEM, on Amazon, and on FeelUnique, the Vichy Liftactiv Specialist Peptide-C Ampoules, which you can find on FeelUnique, on SkinStore and on Amazon, the NIOD Ethylated L-Ascorbic 30% Network (ELAN), available on DECIEM, on Amazon, and on FeelUnique, The Ordinary EUK-134 0.1%, available on DECIEM, on Amazon, on SkinStore and on FeelUnique, and The Ordinary Resveratrol 3% + Ferulic Acid 3%, available on DECIEM, on SkinStore and on FeelUnique.
+Although there are countless antioxidant formulas, some of my favorites are the NIOD Superoxide Dismutase Saccharide Mist (SDSM2), available on DECIEM (recommended), the NIOD Ethylated L-Ascorbic 30% Network (ELAN), available on DECIEM (recommended), The Ordinary EUK-134 0.1%, available on DECIEM (recommended), on SkinStore and on FeelUnique, and The Ordinary Resveratrol 3% + Ferulic Acid 3%, available on DECIEM (recommended), on SkinStore and on FeelUnique.

 Hyaluronic acid is a very common ingredient in our cosmetics and it can be very useful if we want to prevent premature aging of the skin.
 Today we can find it in dedicated cosmetics, in which hyaluronic acid is the main active, or as a regular part of the composition of many other products.